sanghack81/sanghack81.github.io/index.md

 - (Sep 2020) A paper on exploring the optimal policy for structural causal bandits accepted at **NeurIPS'20**!
 - (Aug 2020) Invited talk at CSE AIGS, POSTECH, South Korea
 - (Jun 2020) A paper on identifiability with partial-observability is accepted at **ICML'20**.
-- (Feb 2020) Attended AAAI'20 to present general identifiability and transportability papers.
-- (Nov 2019) A paper on transportability is accepted at **AAAI'20**.
-Additionally, the GID paper is invited to a sister track.

 <p style="margin-bottom:1.25cm;"></p>